sojith/autonomous-car/README.md

 (If this is your first time soldering then probably try making the ciruit on a breadboard first.... )

 <img width="784" height="588" alt="RC_ESP32_hack" src="https://github.com/user-attachments/assets/8913831c-b3e8-4ad4-8fa0-fd27b3084966" />

+#### 2 & 3.
+Code ESP32...........
+The ESP32 microncontroler will server as the integration between your alogrithm, and the hacked RC of your car.
+So while it recieves the requests from your alogrithm via the web server it hosts, it will interpet those request and send signals to the BJT switches connected to your RC.
+This is how you will do so.

+You will need a wifi, because that's how the alogorithm running on your PC will send commands wirelessly to your esp32

+Step 1.
+Download code [09-remote-control.ino](https://github.com/sojith/autonomous-car/blob/main/09-remote-control.ino) that is provided in this repo.
+Step 2.
+Update the code with your Wifi name, and its password in line 5 & 6.
+Step 3.
+Upload the code to ESP32.
+Step 4.
+Identify pins 13,15,19 and 32 on ESP32.
+13 & 15 will control the front and back montions.
+19 & 32 will control the the left and right motion.
+Step 5.
+Connect pin 13 from ESP32 to the base resistor of the BJT switch which controls forward movment of the car.
+Similarly pin15 to BJT switch for backward movement; pin 19 to BJT switch for left; and pin 32 to BJT switch for right
+Step 6.
+Connect the battery terminals on the RC  to ESP32 (ie B+ on PCB to +3V on esp32; B- to GND on ESP32)

+Step 7.
+Identify the ip address of your esp32.
+To do so switch on your wifi.
+Then switch on your ESP32.
+The ESP32 will connect to WIFI (because step 2).
+Open your wifi's console on your laptop and then shoud be able to find the ip address of the esp32.
+What i have done is to permanently assign an ip address to my esp32 (like 192.168.1.100)

+Your ESP32 code now runs a webserver capable of receiving https requests.